What I Do

 Oprah said, “You cannot live a brave life without disappointing some people.”

 Frankly, you can’t change how other people feel, ever.
-You can only change how you feel about yourself, what you do and what you don’t do.
+You can only change how you think about yourself, what you do and what you don’t do.

 What this also means to me is that if those people who scoff, judge and get disappointed with what you do or don’t do, they don’t have your back in the first place.
 That’s okay.
 People who care for you and want to see you excel, will not be disappointed.
 They are your cheerleaders.
 They stand by you.

-And think hard on getting that new book written and published!
+And seriously, think hard about getting that new book and valuable content edited professionally!
+See examples through this link here.